lbechberger/ML4NLP/README.md

 ### Limitation

 1. step-by-step fashion of breaking down the problem will accumulate loss.
-2. Training for NER requires huge computation power and take. (the most power machine we are able to access is a 12G Titan X in IKW-Grid, which is still runnable with reasonable parameters of the ANN model.)
+2. Training for NER requires huge computation power and is time-consuming. (the most power machine we are able to access is a 12G Titan X in IKW-Grid, which is still runnable with reasonable parameters of the ANN model.)
-3. Probably it will take some time to tune the model in order to achieve better performance.

 ## References